mschoettle/website/docs/blog/posts/2015/move-directory-from-one-repository-to-another-preserving-history.md

     From the [git documentation](https://git-scm.com/docs/git-filter-branch):

-    > Only look at the history which touches the given subdirectory.
+    QUOTE: Only look at the history which touches the given subdirectory.
-    > The result will contain that directory (and only that) as its project root.
+    The result will contain that directory (and only that) as its project root.

     You might need to add `--prune-empty` to avoid empty commits, in my case it was not necessary.